MichaelAdolf/AppDev_V2/README.md

 Try `flutter pub outdated` for more information.
 PS D:\Users\Michael\Dokumente\16_AppDev\jarvis_app> flutter run
 Launching lib\main.dart on 25028RN03Y in debug mode...
-Warning: The plugin flutter_tts requires Android SDK version 36 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin jni requires Android SDK version 35 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin jni_flutter requires Android SDK version 35 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin package_info_plus requires Android SDK version 36 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin screen_brightness_android requires Android SDK version 36 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin speech_to_text requires Android SDK version 36 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Warning: The plugin wakelock_plus requires Android SDK version 36 or higher.
-For more information about build configuration, see https://flutter.dev/to/review-gradle-config.
-Your project is configured to compile against Android SDK 34, but the following plugin(s) require to be compiled against a higher Android SDK version:
-- flutter_tts compiles against Android SDK 36
-- jni compiles against Android SDK 35
-- jni_flutter compiles against Android SDK 35
-- package_info_plus compiles against Android SDK 36
-- screen_brightness_android compiles against Android SDK 36
-- speech_to_text compiles against Android SDK 36
-- wakelock_plus compiles against Android SDK 36
-Fix this issue by compiling against the highest Android SDK version (they are backward compatible).
-Add the following to D:\Users\Michael\Dokumente\16_AppDev\jarvis_app\android\app\build.gradle.kts:

-    android {
-        compileSdk = 36
-        ...
-    }
 WARNING: Your app uses the following plugins that apply Kotlin Gradle Plugin (KGP): flutter_tts, speech_to_text, wakelock_plus
 Future versions of Flutter will fail to build if your app uses plugins that apply KGP.